mkesicki/sfdc-import-electron/README.md

 The idea behind is to create GUI for https://github.com/mkesicki/sfdc-import Do not use it on production :)
 If you see any login data in code there are for trailhead ...
+Connected application in salesforce need to be created (you need client_id, client_secret)

 TODOs:
 - Add Drag & Drop for file